-Multifamily buildings eligible to participate in the Program are defined as those with five or more units in a single building, or multiple buildings (each with five or more units), within a single geographic boundary and with a single property management structure, but no more than three stories high and with no elevator in the building.
-Improvement work must consider a whole building approach to be approved.
+For the purposes of the Home Performance with ENERGY STAR Program, a Multifamily building is eligible to participate in the Program if it is made up of five or more units in a single building, or multiple buildings (each with five or more units), within a single geographic boundary and with a single property management structure, but no more than three stories high and with energy usage data available at the individual unit or building level (as opposed to sites with multiple buildings heated by a central heating plant).
+Honeywell has coordinated with TRC, the C&I Market Manager so that Multi-family facilities that do not meet this criteria fall into the C&I Program for Energy Efficient measures.

+HPwES Program improvements must consider a whole building approach to be approved.
 Individual units within a multi-family structure or development are not eligible for the program independently of the entire building or development; however, they may take advantage of other NJCEP offerings, such as the WARM and COOLAdvantage programs.